Namibian Reptiles & Frogs

 There are more species of reptile than mammal in Namibia.
 Reptiles species number 256 (with 112 species within Etosha National Park and 95 in Namib-Naukluft Park) as opposed to 186 land and sea mammals.
 Snake species number 92.
 Pythons attract an enormous amount of fascination and as they are attracted to water they will lurk in the reeds of waterholes waiting for an opportunity for a meal.
 Cobras, puff adders and the black mamba add to the reptilian mystique and are regularly seen crossing roads or at waterholes.
 The dry river beds of the Namib Desert are host to the occasional chameleon as well as the black-necked spitting cobra.

 Namibia has the 2nd highest species of tortoises in the world with 7 (after South Africa with 12) and the reptile richness continues with over 135 species of lizard, with 54 known or expected to occur in Etosha.
 The most frequently seen lizard is the tropical button-scale lizard.
 These wonderful little creatures are found on walls of buildings demolishing the insect population, usually in a bungalow in Okaukuejo, Onkoshi Camp or Namutoni.
-Geckos, agamas and chameleons abound, with wide distribution areas that include both the Namib and Kalahari Desert, the central highlands, the Caprivi Strip as well as all of the major national park such as Etosha, Bwabwata, Chobe, the Okavango Delta and Moremi Game Reserve (the last two being in Botswana).
+Geckos, agamas and chameleons abound, with wide distribution areas that include both the Namib and Kalahari Desert, the central highlands, the Zambezi Region (formerly the Caprivi Strip) as well as all of the major national park such as Etosha, Bwabwata, Chobe, the Okavango Delta and Moremi Game Reserve (the last two being in Botswana).

 Without doubt the reptile of all reptiles has to be the crocodile.
 Reaching a maximum of length of nearly 6m and weighing up to 1,000kg, this species will take large game including man.
 Best to hop on a boat cruise along the Chobe River, a mokoro trip in the Okavango Delta or from the safety of a 4 x 4 self-drive tour along the riverbanks of the Zambezi or Chobe Rivers to get the best views!